Creating a 3D PDF

 See Interacting with 3D PDFs for information about displaying 3D PDFs.

-It is also possible to add a 3D file to an existing PDF.
-This way 3D and traditional text or graphic content can exist on the same page.
+3D file can be added to an existing PDF.
+This allows 3D and traditional text or graphic content to exist on the same page.

 - Go to Edit > PDF Content > Add & Edit 3D Content or press CTRL+ALT+3.